grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -frontend.min-sharding-lookback
 [min_sharding_lookback: <duration> | default = 0s]

+# Max number of bytes a query can fetch.
+Enforced in log and metric queries only
+# when TSDB is used.
+The default value of 0 disables this limit.
+# CLI flag: -frontend.max-query-bytes-read
+[max_query_bytes_read: <int> | default = 0B]

+# Max number of bytes a query can fetch after splitting and sharding.
+Enforced
+# in log and metric queries only when TSDB is used.
+The default value of 0
+# disables this limit.
+# CLI flag: -frontend.max-querier-bytes-read
+[max_querier_bytes_read: <int> | default = 0B]

 # Duration to delay the evaluation of rules to ensure the underlying metrics
 # have been pushed to Cortex.
 # CLI flag: -ruler.evaluation-delay-duration